 1. Do individuals have to affiliate to your NGB to participate in your sport/programme?
 If yes, what is the cost and what does the affiliation model cover?
-Click or tap here to enter text.

 2. Do teams have to affiliate to your NGB to participate in your sport/programme?
 If yes, what is the cost and what does the affiliation model cover?